07947613070

 A bearded guest presents the ring to the groom at a London Wedding

-In the darker Marylebone Room, black and white can work well with this chap earnestly handing the groom his ring.
-I was able to move to precisely the correct position to take it.
+In the darker Marylebone Room, black and white works well.
+When this chap earnestly handed the groom his ring.
+I was able to move to precisely the correct position to shoot it.

 Bride looking at Groom during Wedding Ceremony in Soho Room of Old Marylebone Town Hall